Khilaar/Motion/README.md

 # Getting Started

-To get started with FactoryForge, follow these steps:
+To get started with Motion, follow these steps:

-1.Clone the repository (frontend): git clone https://github.com/your-username/FactoryForge.git
+1.Clone the repository (frontend): git clone https://github.com/Khilaar/Motion.git

 2.CD into the frontend folder